awwithro/alex.withrow.dev/src/md/projects/makemea.md

 With my server/API made for the tool, I built a UI around it.
 This used Gatsby/React mostly since I'd not used those tools before and this was a good excuse to play around with them.
 I added some nice features to it including the ability to reroll items, or sub-properties of items to make adjustments on the fly.
 It also allows me to have a record of things as I roll them.
 I use this extensively while DMing games.

-## Slack Verison
+## Slack Version

-It was also handy to share the API with firends in a slack group.
-With an API its easy to write a slack client.
+It was also handy to share the API with friends in a slack group.
+With an API it's easy to write a slack client.